JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 ### Sleeping idle threads

-When there aren't enough tasks to keep all threads busy, some need to block to avoid using 100% of all CPUs all the time.
+When there aren't enough tasks to keep all threads busy, some need to sleep to avoid using 100% of all CPUs all the time.
-This is a tricky synchronization problem, since some threads might be scheduling new work while other threads are deciding to block.
+This is a tricky synchronization problem, since some threads might be scheduling new work while other threads are deciding to sleep.

 ### Where does the scheduler run?